sepalani/MHTrIDA/server/README.md

 Capcom Servers
 --------------
-I don't how many there are, and how long it will take to reverse them all.
+I don't know how many there are, and how long it will take to reverse them all.
 You can check the server development progression at this address: https://github.com/sepalani/MH3SP

 The first Capcom server listens on port 8200 and waits for a SSL connection.
 If the SSL connection succeeded, it loads up to 85%.
 Now, we need to figure out what the game wants from the server.